I enjoy mountain biking, camping, hockey, volleyball, and pretty well any sport. Also, nothing beats watching a good movie with family.

 “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.” – Antoine de Saint-Exupéry

 Adrian Sunter is an inter-provincially licensed carpenter and has been immersed in home construction and commercial office renovations since 2004.
 He holds a Building Construction Technician Diploma with honours.
-As Founder of Sunter Carpentry, Adrian Sunter brings reliability, innovation, and unfailing customer service to your home and office.
+As Founder of Sunter Homes, Adrian Sunter brings reliability, innovation, and unfailing customer service to your home and office.

 Born and raised in Bells Corners, Ottawa, Adrian Sunter has had the privilege of working under the guidance of many talented carpenters who have fueled his desire to create beautiful homes of all forms, a passion sparked since childhood from the day he first stepped into his father’s workshop.

 Founding and building Sunter Homes has been his life’s work.
 The vision is to build families’ dreams and see them take shape in Sunter Homes’ projects.
 For Adrian this is a wonderfully rewarding experience, as is the opportunity to learn from and pass on to others the many tricks of the trade.
 One of the most rewarding aspects of Adrian’s job is the friendships shared in the pursuit of common goals.
 Building long term relationships with clients and creating “wow” experiences is his daily goal.

 “Building a unique product while knowing with absolute certainty that we did our best work and no one could have done it better.
 There are not many feelings in life that can top the satisfaction of creating something exactly as it was envisioned, with your own two hands.”

 Riding on my motorcycle or my homemade pontoon boat.